7 Light Summer Vanilla Perfumes That Don’t Turn Sugary in Heat

 Spray behind your knees so the fragrance rises subtly in the heat.

-Layer with unscented lotion to soften projection.
+Layer with unscented lotion to buffer projection.

 Apply with a light hand in the evening when the damp air helps the fragrance soften and bloom.